slashinfty/swiss-sk/README.md

 ### Current
 - Create tournaments with a custom name
-- Export and import tournaments (in readable .json format)
+- Export and import tournaments as .json
 - **New** Tournament saves in localStorage at every round creation (in case tabs are accidentally closed)
 - Input player names as either an alias or first and last name
-- Export and import players (in readable .json format)
+- Export and import players as .csv
 - Print a list of players
 - Sort players by ID or name, and filter by ID or name
 - Toggle players by active/all